eavanvalkenburg/gsplp/part4.md

 Contoso works regularly with vendors like Northwind Traders, who like to have insights in detailed sales figures for their brands.
 Some of these companies even want to have a copy of this data, for their own reporting/analytical needs, but Contoso is still hesitant to share this information.
 They are looking for advice on this topic.

 **This customer case doesn't contain all the information you would have in a real-world scenario, thus feel free to add your own creativity.
-If you want to have your architecture reviewed, you can post it in the Teams community.**
+If you want to have your architecture reviewed, you can post it in the Teams community.** What would you ask as follow up questions, to make sure you build the right architecture. 😉

 ## How to draw a diagram?